Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 See the [configuration options](../marketing-analytics-browser/#configuration).
 Learn more about what the [Web Attribution Plugin](../marketing-analytics-browser/#web-attribution) supports.

+###### Differences from base SDK

+Enabling the Attribution plugin overwrites the default attribution tracking behavior of the SDK.

+The SDK’s built in attribution tracking only tracks attribution at the start of sessions.
+This mean if a user re-enters the site through a new campaign channel (such as direct or an ad) in the middle of a session, this new channel isn't recorded.

+If the `trackNewCampaigns` option is set to `true`, the campaigns are tracked, and the user’s session is reset when a new campaign is detected.

+The Attribution plugin tracks all campaigns, regardless of whether the user is at the start of a session.

+Set the `resetSessionOnNewCampaign` option to `true` to cause the user’s session to be reset when a new campaign is detected.
+The session isn't reset in the case where the referrer is just a different subdomain of your site.

 ##### Page View Enrichment Plugin

 You need to download `plugin-page-view-tracking-browser` and add the `pageViewTrackingPlugin` before calling the init method.